Dedicated to tomorrow's ride

 For years researchers have wondered why the immune system does not attack the cancer cells when they begin to invade the body.
 Yale, in collaboration with colleagues at other institutions, found that the interactions of certain proteins and receptors allow tumor cells to disable T cells, the immune system’s main fighters.
 Using PD-L1 as a binding partner for PD-1, a receptor on the surface of T cells, cancers inactivate T-Cells.
 By using an antibody to block either PD-1 or its binding partner, PD-L1, the immune system can be provoked to attack cancer cells.
 PD-1 and PD-L1 inhibitors are well tolerated and this approach has had excellent results.
 The June 2013 issue of the New England Journal of Medicine noted that this immunotherapy approach to attacking melanoma may be an option for other types of cancers as well.

-Bill takes great pride in being part of the clinical trial and was recently re-enrolled for 2 more years.
-He is handling the regimen well and responding without any major side effects.
+Bill takes great pride in being part of the clinical trial and was recently re-enrolled for two more years.
+He is handling the regimen well and is responding without any major side effects.
 Bill is a firm believer in keeping your mind, body, and spirit strong and remains active and very upbeat.
-Recently the Smilow nursing team dubbed Bill “the 8th floor mayor” because he seeks out fellow cancer patients to listen to and shares experiences, fears, hopes, and of course a few laughs.
+Recently the Smilow nursing team dubbed Bill “the 8th floor mayor” because he seeks out fellow cancer patients to listen to and share experiences, fears, hopes, and of course, a few laughs.